Online Bachelor of Science in Biological Sciences – Genetics, Cell and Developmental Biology

 Total credit hours: 120

-Genetics is the study of genes and the science of heredity or traits passed down from one generation to the next.
-As you study genetics in this program, you’ll examine the blueprints of life and critical information such as what makes living things unique, how diseases develop and how and when organisms live, survive and thrive.
+Genetics examines the blueprints of life, providing critical information such as what makes living things unique, how diseases develop and how and when organisms live, survive and thrive.

 Will my diploma say ‘online’?